 The Clark County Law Library ("CCLL") entered into a contract with Las Vegas Metropolitan Police Department to operate the correctional libraries at the Clark County Detention Center ("CCDC") and the North Valley Complex ("NVC"), beginning on July 1st, 2017.
 Each facility contains a law library to assist inmates with their legal research needs, as well as a recreational library to distribute reading materials consisting of fiction books, Spanish-language titles, educational materials, and more.
-Under supervision of the Director, correctional library operations are carried out by a Law Librarian and two (2) full-time Law Library Assistants.
+Under supervision of the Director, correctional library operations are led by one (1) Law Librarian and one (1) full-time Law Library Assistant.